aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 .. note::

-     When perfoming calculations for a publication, you can export your provenance graph using ``verdi export create`` and upload it to the `Materials Cloud Archive <https://archive.materialscloud.org/>`_, enabling your peers to explore the provenance of your calculations online.
+     When perfoming calculations for a research project, at the end upon publication you can export your provenance graph using ``verdi export create`` and upload it to the `Materials Cloud Archive <https://archive.materialscloud.org/>`_, enabling your peers to explore the provenance of your calculations.

 Once the workchain is finished, use ``verdi process show <PK>`` to inspect the ``MinimalW90WorkChain`` and find the PK of its ``wannier_bands`` output.
-Use this to produce an xmgrace output of the interpolated band structure:
+Use this to produce an ``xmgrace`` output of the interpolated band structure:

 .. code:: bash

    verdi data bands export --format xmgrace --output wannier_bands.agr <PK>

-that you can visualize using ``xmgrace wannier_bands.agr``.
+that you can then visualize using ``xmgrace wannier_bands.agr``.

 How to continue from here